actualbudget/docs/README.md

 > Screenshots taken on a retina screen should be titled as such: image-name@2x.png
 > This allows Docusaurus to rescale the images where appropriate.

 When using images, ensure that the image is large and clear.
 If the image contains multiple items and buttons, highlight the area you are talking about (as shown below) or create arrows on the image to point to the part you are discussing.
 Where possible, images should be saved as `PNG` format.
-Screenshots should be taken using 'light' mode.
+Screenshots should be taken using 'light' mode color theme.

 The clearest way to highlight areas on a screenshot is the 'transparency' box.